vermiculator/fragments/src/content/vault/plain/thesis/thesis-practise.md

 Are.na users value the **multi-modality** of the platform, perhaps as it affords "respect for the multifaceted complexity of memory as opposed to one technical grid applied to all types of memories and observations." [[Para-Archives - Rethinking Personal Archiving Practices in the Times of Capture Culture|(Smolicki, 2017, pp.102)]].
 Juxtaposing [[embodied knowledge|embodied]], [[experiential knowledge|experiential]] knowledges with traditional sources provide reflexive space in its reconfiguration [[Para-Archives - Rethinking Personal Archiving Practices in the Times of Capture Culture|(Smolicki, 2017)]].
 Whilst some **hoarding** of blocks resembles "nothing more than collection" (Wolff and Mulholland, 2013, no pagination), Are.na users often describe **curation** as defined prior by **deliberate organisation** or collection along specific themes.
 Many users contrasted it with Pinterest directly.

 Further to this, I found my own impressions echoed by those who viewed their Are.na usage as a maturation of their time on Tumblr (["post-Tumblr"](https://www.are.na/block/17029606), ["tumblr graduation"](https://www.are.na/block/13297652/)).
 Tumblr's sense of **intimacy** alongside a "pedagogy for social change" [[tumblr (book)|(Tiidenberg, Hendry, and Abidin, 2021, pp.135)]] is evident also on Are.na.
 In interviews exploring later changes to the platform, a Tumblr user shared: "I miss a space where I could explore and construct a juxtapositional, incoherent, multifaceted version of myself...a particular engaged, kind audience...a space where I contained multitudes" [[tumblr (book)|(Tiidenberg, Hendry, and Abidin, 2021)]].
 It appears that Are.na is one such space.

-<iframe style="border:none;" width="100%" height="590" src="https://www.are.na/block/17029606" title="embedded Are.na block"></iframe>
+<ArenaGrid><ArenaEmbed id="17029606"></ArenaEmbed></ArenaGrid>

 ### (hyper)active exploratory agency

 ^cddc06

-<iframe style="border:none;" width="100%" height="590" src="https://www.are.na/block/769369/" title="embedded Are.na block"></iframe>
+<ArenaGrid><ArenaEmbed id="769369"></ArenaEmbed></ArenaGrid>

 Many established themes covered cases of organizing (and 'deorganizing') content, balancing the freedoms of extensibility with the usability of minimal interfaces.
 I'd argue that Are.na users overestimate how reconfigurable their content is on this platform due to structural limitations I'll discuss [[plain/thesis/thesis-practise#^7b77d2|later]].
 Are.na benefits greatly from comparison to more prohibitive tools, but it's overarching structural success is in its **multi-directional connectivity** that allows for representation of [[knowledge graphs]].
 I found that **flexibility** alone is a surprisingly common draw, perhaps as it reflects a non-persistent selfhood "exposed in media, \[forming] realities or identities that can be accessed, shaped, and continuously re-edited" [[Para-Archives - Rethinking Personal Archiving Practices in the Times of Capture Culture|(Smolicki, 2017, pp.63)]].